Actindo-AG/Documentation/PIM/API/07_SetUpPostman.md

     ![Cookies in console](../../Assets/Screenshots/PIM/API/CookieValuePostman.png "[Cookies in console]")

-10. Replace the current cookie value with the cookie value you have previously copied in the console.
+10. Replace the current cookie value with the cookie value you have previously copied from the console.

 11. Click the [Save] button and close the *Cookies* window.
     The session cookie has been saved.
 You can start sending API requests.